Website translation

 • Does your website offer content that’s informative, educational, and valuable to the reader?
 In any language, if the content on your website isn’t useful, visitors won’t come back.

 • Is your page loading speed fast?
 Slow page loading may get your page de-prioritized from search engines and hurt your overall SEO rankings.
-You can check this using free tools like PageSpeed Insights from Google Search Central (formerly Google Webmaster Tools).
-It can analyse your website against Google’s recommended SEO practices and tell you how to improve your page loading speed.

 • Is your site easy to navigate?
 You’ll want to make sure to have an updated Sitemap file on your site for search engines to use to crawl your website, but you also want to make sure that it’s easy for human visitors to find their way around for a better user experience.

 • Is your website responsive or mobile-optimized?
-Search engines penalize websites that aren’t mobile-optimized, since mobile devices are such a common way to surf the web these days.
+Search engines penalize websites that aren’t mobile-optimized since mobile devices are such a common way to surf the web these days.

 • Is your website accessible?
 That is, do your images and videos have appropriate alt descriptions and tags?
 Are you using the most current accessibility practices?
 Websites that aren’t inaccessible can sometimes face SEO penalties that get them de-prioritized.